richardhenyash/artofnht/TESTING.md

 <img src="./assets/testing/responsive-design/responsive-design-widescreenlaptop.png" style="margin: 15px; width:250px;">

 * Responsive design was then further tested using the [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) plug in for chrome.
-This emulates viewing the website on a large number of devices, including iPhone XR, XS Max, iPhone XS, X, Galaxy S9 Plus, S8 Plus, Galaxy S9, Note 8, S8, Pixel 3, 3XL, Medium Desktop PC and Large Desktop PC.
+This emulates viewing the website on a large number of devices, including iPhone XR, iPhone XS Max, iPhone XS, iPhone X, Galaxy S9 Plus, Galaxy S8 Plus, Galaxy S9, Note 8, Note S8, Pixel 3, Pixel 3XL, Medium Desktop PC and Large Desktop PC.
 See [Responsive Design Testing](./assets/testing/responsive-design) screen prints, also shown below:
 <img src="./assets/testing/responsive-design/responsive-viewer-page1.png" style="margin: 15px; width:250px;">
 <img src="./assets/testing/responsive-design/responsive-viewer-page2.png" style="margin: 15px; width:250px;">

 * The home page images behave as expected - the right hand "cyclops" image is hidden on smaller devices.
-* The gallery carousel behaves as expected, auto-sizing the images fluidly and displaying a 1 panel wide carousel on small screens, a 2 panel wide carousel on medium screens and a 3 panel carousel on large screens.
+* The gallery carousel behaves as expected, auto-sizing the images fluidly and displaying a 1 panel wide carousel on small screens, a 2 panel wide carousel on medium screens and a 3 panel wide carousel on large screens.

 ### About Page Links ###
 * The [About](./about.html) page profile image links to the [Contact](./contact.html) page correctly.
 * The [About](./about.html) page "contact form" link takes the user to the [Contact](./contact.html) page correctly.
-* The [About](./about.html) page "nickhopet@hotmail.com" link creates an email to "nickhopet@hotmail.com" with the user's defualt mail app and works correctly.
+* The [About](./about.html) page nickhopet@hotmail.com link creates an email to nickhopet@hotmail.com with the user's defualt mail app and works correctly.
 * The [About](./about.html) page "Contact Nick" button links to the [Contact](./contact.html) page correctly.

 ### Contact Form ###